DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

                 - keep highly sensitive systems and data on separate physical machines
                 - keep all hypervisor software current with vendor-released patches
                 - monitor attack, exposure and abuse indexes for new threats to virtual machines (which might be better protected); often, virtualization administrators have access to all virtuals

+- **A system on a chip (SoC)** is an integrated circuit (IC) or chip that has all of the elements of a computer integrated into a single chip.
+This often includes the main CPU, RAM, a GPU, Wi-Fi, wired networking, peripheral interfaces (such as USB), and power management.
+In most cases, the only item missing from an SoC compared to a full computer is bulk storage.
+Often a bulk storage device must be attached or connected to the SoC to store its programs and other files, since the SoC usually contains only enough memory to retain its own firmware or OS.
+    - The security risks of an SoC include the fact that the firmware or OS of an SoC is often minimal, which leaves little room for most security features.
+    - A few devices that use an SoC include the mini-computer Raspberry Pi, fitness trackers, smart watches, and some smartphones.

+- **Static systems/environments** are applications, OSs, hardware sets, or networks that are configured for a specific need, capability, or function, and then set to remain unaltered.
+     - A nonpersistent system or static system is a computer system that does not allow, support, or retain changes.
+Thus between uses and/or reboots, the operating environment and installed software are exactly the same.
+Changes may be blocked or simply discarded after each system use.
+     - A nonpersistent system is able to maintain its configuration and security in spite of user attempts to imple- ment change.

+- **parallel data systems**: .
+Systems designed to perform numerous calculations simultaneously include SMP, AMP, and MPP.
+Grid computing is a form of parallel distributed processing that loosely groups a significant number of processing nodes to work toward a specific processing goal.
+Peer-to-peer (P2P) technologies are networking and distributed application solutions that share tasks and workloads among peers.

+- **Microcontrollers**: A microcontroller is similar to but less complex than a system on a chip (SoC).
+A microcontroller may be a component of an SoC.
+A microcontroller is a small computer consisting of a CPU (with one or more cores), memory, various input/output capabilities, RAM, and often nonvolatile storage in the form of flash or ROM/PROM/EEPROM.
+Examples include Raspberry Pi, Arduino, and FPGA.

 [3.6](#3.6) Select and determine cryptographic solutions (OSG-9 Chpts 6,7)
 - FIPS 140-2: Established to aid in the protection of digitally stored unclassified , yet sensitive information.